somasis/musl-wiki/faq.md

 from ld-musl-$ARCH.so to /bin/ldd.
 If the dynamic linker was started as "ldd", it will detect that and print the appropriate DSO information.

+# Q: Where is `ldconfig`?

+There isn't one.
+You can specify the library search path by creating or editing the file `/etc/ld-musl-$ARCH.path`, where `$ARCH` is the string identifying your architecture (look at what `/lib/ld-musl-*.so.1` uses if uncertain).
+Paths can be separated by newlines or colons.
+The environment variables `LD_PRELOAD` and `LD_LIBRARY_PATH` are also supported for one-off cases.

 # Q: Why is `sys/queue.h` not included?

 sys/queue.h is a full library implemented in a header file, and there's no